PDP-8: Subroutines

-The PDP-8 processor does not implement a stack upon which to store registers or other context when a subroutine is called or an interrupt occurs.
+The PDP-8 processor does not implement a stack to store registers or other context when a subroutine is called or an interrupt occurs.
 (A stack can be implemented in software, as demonstrated in the next section.)
 Instead, the JMS instruction simply stores the updated PC (pointing past JMS, to the return address) at the effective address and jumps to the effective address plus one.
 The subroutine returned to its caller using an indirect JMP instruction that addresses the subroutine's first word.

 For example, here is "Hello, World!" re-written to use a subroutine.
 When the JMS instruction jumps to the subroutine, it modifies the 0 coded at location OUT1: